Vanadzor: History

 The area of present-day Vanadzor has been settled since the Bronze Age, based on the tombs and other historic remains found on the nearby hills of Tagavoranist and Mashtots.
 In antiquity, the area fell into the canton of Tashir of Gugark, the 13th province of the Kingdom of Armenia.
 Later, the region was ruled by the other Armenian dynasties of the Arsacids and the Bagratunis.
 The area was part of the Kingdom of Lori from the 10th century until the beginning of the 12th century.
 With the invasion of the Seljuk Turks, the region came under the rule of the Seljuk Empire.
 The settlement was called Gharakilisa (meaning black church in Turkic) by the Seljuks possibly as early as the 13th century, the name being taken from the black-stoned Armenian church of the Holy Mother of God on a nearby hill.

 In 1801, the entire region of Lori became part of the Russian Empire along with the Georgian state.
 Lori was a strategically important territory for the Russian defensive forces on the border against Persia.
 In 1826, the settlement of Gharakilisa was entirely destroyed by Hasan Khan during the Russo-Persian war.
 In 1828, the Russians founded a new town as a major centre for the deployment of their troops during the Russo-Turkish War of 1828–29.
 According to Khachatur Abovian, the population of Gharakilisa was not more than 600 by the end of the 1820s, mainly consisting of migrants from Yerevan.
 In 1849, it became part of the Erivan Governorate within the Russian Empire.
-Under its new administrative status, Gharakilisa was flooded with many hundreds of migrating Armenian families from Kars, Ardahan and Western Armenian cities of Karin (Erzurum) and Daroynk (Doğubeyazıt).
+Under its new administrative status, Gharakilisa was flooded with many hundreds of migrating Armenian families from Kars, Ardahan and the Western Armenian cities of Karin (Erzurum) and Daroynk (Doğubeyazıt).